 - Next, complete the trademark application.
 Include all required documentation along with an image or layout of the mark as you plan to use it.
 If your mark includes any color, it's smart to submit both a color and black and white version.

 - While you wait for approval from the USPTO, which takes around 6-16 months, you can check the status on the trademark database.

 Choosing a mark that is unique and descriptive of your products and/or services will offer the best legal protection.
 Generic marks rarely qualify for trademarks, so make it stand out before submitting your trademark application.
 When you understand the types of trademarks, you can make sure to file for one that will get approval and generate awareness about your brand.

 If you need help with types of trademarks, you can post your question or concern on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.